HoffsMH/concrete-crm/README.md

 ```

-can I test the function produced with `defroutes`?
+- Can I test the function produced with `defroutes`?
 Yup made one! :D

-what about linting?
+- what about linting?
 It feels like im writing these things wrong
 https://tonsky.me/blog/clojurefmt/

-is def affected by lexical scoping?
+- is def affected by lexical scoping?
-I ~THINK~ so...
+I *THINK* so...

-Can I `def` in another list?
+- Can I `def` in another list?
 looks like the answer is yes but are there other rules around it?

 ### Handlers

+- lets see if I can greet a specific user?